 If you’re searching for small wedding venues in Hill Country, Texas, you’re in the right place.
-I’ve helped hundreds of couples plan their dream day, and I can tell you this: smaller weddings don’t mean you have to skimp on experience.
-Especially not here, where the landscape alone feels like it was designed to host love stories.
+We’ve helped hundreds of couples plan their dream day, and we can tell you this: smaller weddings don’t mean you have to skimp on experience.

 Hill Country is a favorite for couples who want scenic beauty, design-forward spaces, and flexibility—all without losing that close-knit feeling that makes smaller celebrations so special.

 Stonehouse Villa, just outside Dripping Springs and about 35 minutes from Austin, is one of those rare venues that checks every box.
-But I’ll get to that in a minute.
+But we’ll get to that in a minute.
 First, let’s set the scene. ✨

 Why Small Wedding Venues in Hill Country, Texas Are So Iconic